Soichi Hashimoto: 2015 Grand Prix Qingdao

-Rise to prominence: Undefeated run since 2016 till 2018
+Rise to prominence: Undefeated run from 2016 to 2018

 2016 Masters Guadalajara

-At the invitation-only Masters, Hashimoto faced Sainjargalyn Nyam-Ochir in his first fight.
+At the invitation-only 2016 World Masters, Hashimoto faced Sainjargalyn Nyam-Ochir in his first fight.
 It was a smaller group of fighters as the event was only months away from the 2016 Olympics.
 The bout was shido-filled, both fighters having been penalised for false attacks and passivity.
 However, Hashimoto pulled through when Sainjargalyn was penalised with a third shido.

 He then faced Israeli Sagi Muki, in another tight, shido-dominated fight.
 Over two minutes into the bout, Hashimoto scored a wazaari with an osoto gari.
 Despite being penalised for avoiding grip twice following the score, he was through to the semi-finals as Muki failed to score.

-Hashimoto was against rival Orujov for a place in the final.
+Hashimoto faced Orujov for a place in the final.
 Another tactical fight ensued, with only a shido separating them.
-Hashimoto's opponent for the gold medal was Ganbaataryn Odbayar.
+Hashimoto's opponent for the gold medal match was Ganbaataryn Odbayar.
 He showed a newaza masterclass with an unusual juji-gatame for ippon.
 IJF commentators remarked that the armbar was more reminiscent of Brazilian jiu-jitsu than of judo.
-They speculate that Hashimoto had trained in BJJ.
+They speculated that Hashimoto had trained in BJJ.

 2016 Grand Slam Tokyo

-Hashimoto was against Lee Fengmao of Taiwan in Round 2.
+Hashimoto faced Lee Feng-mao of Taiwan in Round 2 of the 2016 Tokyo Grand Slam.
 He caught Lee with an ippon seoi nage a minute and a half into the fight, and scored wazaari.
 He then connected to a yoko shiho gatame for ippon.
 In the following fight, he faced Boboev who was ready for a tactical battle.
 Hashimoto succeeded when Boboev picked up a second shido for passivity.
 Hashimoto carried on with a tactical strategy as he went against countryman Arata Tatsukawa in the semi-final.
 He also won by a single shido, controlling the grips and causing Tatsukawa to be defensive.

 The final was set against Takeshi Doi in another level fight.
 Doi tried to bring the fight to the ground in the opening moments of the bout, and fought with a lasso guard as Hashimoto remained in a stand-up stance while attempting osaekomi.
 He then managed to break Doi's guard as Doi rolled to his front, which Hashimoto followed with an unsuccessful juji gatame attempt.
 The fight then varied between newaza and fighting for grips.
 Doi then lost the final by stepping outside the tatami, giving the gold medal to Hashimoto.

-In 2021, he won the silver medal in his event at the 2021 Judo World Masters held in Doha, Qatar.
-He won one of the bronze medals in the men's 73 kg event at the 2023 World Judo Championships held in Doha, Qatar.
+In 2021, Hashimoto won the silver medal in his event at the 2021 World Masters held in Doha, Qatar.
+He won one of the bronze medals in the men's 73 kg event at the 2023 World Championships held in Doha, Qatar.